Tharusha-dev/GoProfileFromSeed/README.md

 -  **Seed**

 **You can also generate a unique profile image for each profile.**

+A `seed` is a 5 character string.
+Each character can a number or a lower case or upper case English letter.

 ## How it works 🛠️
 The following image shows how each field is determined :